hdinkel/linuxcommandline/sphinx_intermediate/commandlinetools.rst

 ``sed`` is a Stream EDitor, it modifies text (text can be a file or a pipe) on the fly.

-*Usage*: ‘``sed command file``’,
+*Usage*: '``sed command file``',

 The most common usecases are:

 ===========================================  =====================
 Usecase                                      Command:
 ===========================================  =====================
-Substitute TEXT by REPLACEMENT:              ‘s/TEXT/REPLACEMENT/’ Transliterate the characters x a, and y b:   ‘y/xy/ab/’ Print lines containing PATTERN:              ‘/PATTERN/p’ Delete lines containing PATTERN:             ‘/PATTERN/d’
+Substitute TEXT by REPLACEMENT:              's/TEXT/REPLACEMENT/' Transliterate the characters x a, and y b:   'y/xy/ab/' Print lines containing PATTERN:              '/PATTERN/p' Delete lines containing PATTERN:             '/PATTERN/d'
 ===========================================  =====================

  ::

-  # echo “This is text.” | sed 's/text/replaced stuff/’
+  # echo "This is text." | sed 's/text/replaced stuff/'
    This is replaced stuff.

 By default, text substitution are performed only once per line.
-You need to add a trailing ‘g’ option, to make the substitution ‘global’ (‘s/TEXT/REPLACEMENT/g’), meaning all occurrences in a line are substituted (not just the first in each line).
+You need to add a trailing 'g' option, to make the substitution 'global' ('s/TEXT/REPLACEMENT/g'), meaning all occurrences in a line are substituted (not just the first in each line).
 Note the difference:

  ::

-  # echo “ACCAAGCATTGGAGGAATATCGTAGGTAAA” | sed ‘s/A/_/’
+  # echo "ACCAAGCATTGGAGGAATATCGTAGGTAAA" | sed 's/A/_/'
    _CCAAGCATTGGAGGAATATCGTAGGTAAA

-  # echo “ACCAAGCATTGGAGGAATATCGTAGGTAAA” | sed ‘s/A/_/g’
+  # echo "ACCAAGCATTGGAGGAATATCGTAGGTAAA" | sed 's/A/_/g'
    _CC__GC_TTGG_GG__T_TCGT_GGT___

 When used on a file, sed prints the file to standard output, replacing text as it goes